‘Bold And The Beautiful’ Spoilers Week of February 5: Bridge Wedding, Thorne Makes A Move On Katie

 B&B Spoilers, Wednesday, February 7

-As Bold and the Beautiful spoilers for mid-week reveal, Steffy goes to Liam to plead with him to be her date for her dad’s wedding.
-This week, Ridge Forrester (Thorsten Kaye) and Brooke already pressured Liam to come to their nuptials but he said no. Will Steffy have better luck?
-What would be shocking is if Liam does come to the wedding but on the arm of Hope instead of Steffy.
+As Bold and the Beautiful spoilers for the mid-week reveal, Steffy goes to Liam to plead with him to be her date for her dad’s wedding.
+This week, Ridge Forrester (Thorsten Kaye) and Brooke already pressured Liam to come to their nuptials, but he said no. Will Steffy have better luck?
+What would be shocking is if Liam does come to the wedding, but on the arm of Hope, instead of Steffy.

-B&B fans might also wonder whether Sally Spectra (Courtney Hope) will crash this Forrester family event like she’s done to so many others.
+B&B fans might also wonder whether Sally Spectra (Courtney Hope) will crash this Forrester family event like she’s done with so many others.
 There will be lots of surprises coming for the wedding.
-One face we’ll see next week is Carter Walton (Lawrence Saint-Victor) who’s back for three days and takes the opportunity to get close to the object of his affection.
+One face we’ll see next week is Carter Walton (Lawrence Saint-Victor), who’s back for three days and takes the opportunity to get close to the object of his affection.

 #Boldandbeautiful recap: Brooke wants Rick's blessing, and Eric's happy with how his grown sons are behaving.
 Lol https://t.co/Svaz8b1Kds pic.twitter.com/LnvCU54fWT